pupperemeritus/gsoc_blog/projectproposal/index.md

 The implementation of power spectrum is not required since a compatible implementation exists in scipy.signal.LombScargle.
 We can refer to the original paper by Jeffrey D. Scargle [Studies in astronomical time series analysis.
 II-Statistical aspects of Spectral Analysis of Unevenly Spaced Data](https://adsabs.harvard.edu/full/1982ApJ...263..835S7)

-## A deep dive into Lomb Scargle Algorithm and various optimizations
+## A deep dive into Lomb Scargle Method and various optimizations

 Referring [Review paper by Jacob T. VanderPlas](https://doi.org/10.3847/1538-4365/aab766)